alexcarron/alexcarron/README.md

 # Hi, I’m Alex Carron 👋

 👀 I’m a software engineering major who enjoys coding and exploring all areas of software development.
-I'm passionate about building helpful software and contributing to open-source projects! =D
+I'm passionate about building helpful software and contributing to projects! =D

 ## 🌳 Skills & Technologies
 - HTML, CSS